gskinner/image_fade/README.md

 You can set `duration` and `curve`, as well as most `Image` properties:
 `width`, `height`, `fit`, `alignment`, `repeat`, `matchTextDirection`, `excludeFromSemantics` and `semanticLabel`.

-You can also specify a `loadingBuilder` that will display load progress any time a new image is loaded, and an `errorBuilder` that will display if an error occurs while loading an image.
-Lastly, the optional `syncDuration` is used when fading in a synchronously loaded image, error, or placeholder.
+Use `loadingBuilder` and `errorBuilder` to display load progress or error states.
+Optionally specify `syncDuration` to use a different (usually faster) duration for fading in a synchronously loaded image, error, or placeholder.

 ``` dart
 ImageFade(